Roy Hudd: Television

-Stage appearances
+Theatre

 Hudd appeared in many pantomime and variety performances.
 In 1977 he starred as Fagin in the West End revival of Lionel Bart's musical Oliver! at the Albery Theatre and, in 1982, he played Bud Flanagan in Underneath the Arches at the Prince of Wales Theatre, for which he won a Society of West End Theatre Award.
 In 2000, he starred in a musical version of Hard Times at the Theatre Royal Haymarket.
-In 2008, he played the part of the Wizard in a production of The Wizard of Oz at London's Royal Festival Hall.
-Hudd played Tom Oakley in Goodnight Mister Tom at Theatre Royal Bury St Edmunds in 2018.
-Theatre Royal Bury St Edmunds was Hudd's local theatre described as "a theatre he absolutely loved." by his wife Debbie Hudd.
+In May 2008 Hudd appeared as Njegus in the English National Opera production of The Merry Widow at the London Coliseum. and the same year he played the part of the Wizard in a production of The Wizard of Oz at London's Royal Festival Hall.
+Hudd played Tom Oakley in Goodnight Mister Tom at the Theatre Royal Bury St Edmunds in 2018.
+This was Hudd's local theatre and was described as "a theatre he absolutely loved." by his wife Debbie.
 In 2019, he toured the UK in a production of Oscar Wilde's play A Woman of No Importance alongside Liza Goddard and Isla Blair.